opencv/opencv/modules/core/doc/xml_yaml_persistence.rst

         // returns the first top-level node
         FileNode getFirstTopLevelNode() const;
         // returns the root file node
-        // (it's the parent of the first top-level node) FileNode root(int streamidx=0) const;
+        // (it is the parent of the first top-level node) FileNode root(int streamidx=0) const;
         // returns the top-level node by name
         FileNode operator[](const string& nodename) const;